-Sediment Basin General Requirements - Sediment basins are required, where feasible for common drainage locations that serve an area with ten (10) or more acres disturbed at one time, a temporary (or permanent) sediment basin that provides storage for a calculated volume of runoff based on the smaller of 2-year, 24-hour storm (area draining to basin) or 3,600 cubic feet of storage per acre drained, shall be provided where attainable until final stabilization of the site.
+Sediment Basin General Requirements - Sediment basins are required, where feasible for common drainage locations that serve an area with ten (10) or more acres disturbed at one time, a temporary (or permanent) sediment basin that should provide storage for a volume of runoff from a two-year, 24-hour storm from each disturbed acre.
 The outlet should be designed to drain the basin within twenty-four (24) to seventy-two (72) hours.
 An emergency spillway shall also be incorporated and sized to safely convey the 100-yr storm.
 In determining whether installing a sediment basin is feasible, the permittee may consider factors such as site soils, slope, and available area on site, public safety, precipitation patterns, site geometry, site vegetation, infiltration capacity, geotechnical factors, depth to groundwater and other similar considerations.
 Where sediment basins are not feasible, equivalent control measures, which may include a series of smaller sediment basins, must be used.
 At a minimum, silt fences, vegetative buffer strips, or equivalent sediment controls are required for all down slope boundaries (and for those side slope boundaries deemed appropriate as dictated by individual site conditions) of the construction area.